Articles

 • The good parts

 Everything in one system.
 Works in any web browser.
 Families can search the catalogue online.
-Multiple volunteers can log in.
+Multiple volunteers can sign in.

 • The not-so-good parts

 You manually type in all book details.
-There's a learning curve - it's designed like a full library system with lots of features to navigate.
+There is a learning curve - it is designed like a full library system with lots of features to navigate.
 Support is email-only.
 Volunteers often need a few training sessions to feel comfortable with all the options.

 • Best for

-Hospice libraries with 100+ books that want proper library software, have zero budget, and don't mind spending time learning a more complex system.
+Hospice libraries with 100+ books that want proper library software, have zero budget, and do not mind spending time learning a more complex system.

-Libib: Beautiful but requires a paid version for lending
+Libib, beautiful but needs a paid version for lending

-Libib is a cataloguing software with a clean, modern interface that's popular among home libraries.
+Libib is a cataloguing software with a clean, modern interface that is popular among home libraries.
 You can scan book barcodes with your phone, and the details fill in automatically.

-The free version allows you to catalogue up to 5,000 books, but here's the catch: you need the Pro version ($9/month or $99/year) to track who has borrowed what.
+The free version allows you to catalogue up to 5,000 books, but here is the catch: you need the Pro version ($9 a month or $99 a year) to track who has borrowed what.
 The free tier is primarily intended for cataloguing your collection, rather than lending it out.

 • What it costs

-Free for cataloging only. $9/month for circulation features you actually need.
+Free for cataloguing only. $9 a month for circulation features you actually need.

 • The good parts